Team Performance: What Actually Moves the Needle and How to Make It Happen Consistently

 How a team is structured has a direct impact on how fast it can move and how effectively it can own outcomes.
 Teams that depend heavily on other teams for every significant decision or handoff will always be slower than teams that have the skills and authority to own their work end-to-end.

 If your team constantly waits on other teams, can’t ship without lengthy coordination, or lacks key skills that require bringing in outside help every time, that’s a structural problem — not a performance problem.
-Frameworks like Team Topologies give managers a model for thinking about how to structure teams and their interactions in ways that reduce cognitive load and increase flow.
+The component vs. feature team decision shapes how much autonomy your team actually has.

 Within your own team, structure means clarity about roles and ownership.
 Who decides what?
 Who’s accountable for which outcomes?
 Where do handoffs happen and how?
 Ambiguous ownership is one of the most reliable predictors of dropped balls and duplicated effort.